hemminger8/vw-starter-kit/README.md

-# vw-starter-kit
+# VW Starter Kit

-The VW Starter Kit quickly sets you up to create dynamically resizing, responsive websites (using the vw, or viewport width, CSS unit).
+The VW Starter Kit quickly sets you up to create dynamically-resizing, responsive websites (using the vw, or viewport width, CSS unit).

 ## Getting Started